Guardia di Finanza 250th Anniversary

-Italian Guardia di Finanza finanziere Giulia Mariana salutes as she receives an award for her service in Pordenone, Italy, June 26th, 2024.
-The Guardia di Finanza works on the front line in the fight against multiple criminal enterprises, such as corruption, money laundering and insider trading.
+A Guardia di Finanza officer gives remarks during the 250th anniversary celebration of the agency in Pordenone, Italy, June 26th, 2024.
+The Gaurdia Di Finanza is the only sea police in Italy for maritime border surveillance and countering illegal immigration.
 (U.S. Air Force photo by Tech.
 Sgt.
 Justin D. Carnahan)

 |Date Taken: